Orthodontics

 Gold Metal Braces

-Gold metal braces provide a premium aesthetic alternative to traditional silver-colored brackets, offering identical functionality with distinctive appearance appealing to image-conscious patients.
-This premium option uses gold-plated or gold-colored brackets and wires, creating warmer, more visually appealing appearance some patients prefer over standard silver.
-Differences in price typically add $500-$1,500 to treatment costs compared to standard options, while material differences involve aesthetic coating or plating over standard stainless steel bases maintaining durability.
+Gold metal braces offer a premium aesthetic alternative to standard silver brackets.
+They provide identical functionality with a distinctive appearance.
+This premium option uses gold-plated or gold-colored brackets and wires.
+The result is a warmer, more visually appealing look that some patients prefer.
+Gold options typically add $500–$1,500 to treatment costs.
+The difference comes from an aesthetic coating or plating over a standard stainless steel base, which keeps durability intact.

 Metal vs Ceramic and Clear Braces